Why is my water heater won't flush

 Plumbing

-The answer to 'why is my water heater won't flush' is that there could be a few common causes, such as a clogged drain valve, sediment buildup in the tank, or a problem with the water pressure.
-Symptoms may include difficulty draining the tank, slow or no water flow, or discolored water.
+The answer to 'why is my water heater won't flush' is that there could be several common causes, such as a buildup of sediment, a faulty drain valve, or a blocked drain line.
+Symptoms may include difficulty draining the tank, slow water flow, or discolored water.
+Solutions can range from simple DIY flushing to more complex repairs that may require a professional plumber.

 Step-by-Step Guide